suncoast-devs/proposal/README.md

 ## Improving on the mission

-Not every person who will make a great developer tomorrow is a great fit for our program today.
+Not every person who will make a great developer tomorrow is a fit for our program today.
 Some are not in the position to give three or four months for total immersion, while others are not prepared for the "drinking from a firehouse" pace.
 For some, the cost was just simply out of reach.
 We believe these areas to be currently underserved.

 Part-time and softer introductory offerings would help to bring opportunities to parts of our community that need it most.
 In many ways the meet-ups, our alumni and community volunteers were already making this happen.
 We believe that as a non-profit organization, we can make this a core goal of the school and ask more of the community to help us achieve it.